Illinois (band)

 Illinois is an American indie rock band from Bucks County, Pennsylvania, fronted by Chris Archibald (vocals, guitar, banjo, keyboard).
-The other members of the band are Martin Hoeger (bass guitar, vocals), John Paul Kuyper (drums), Jason Buzolits (keyboard, synthesizer, guitar), Andrew Lee (guitar) and Matt Thieroff (guitar, percussion).
+The other members of the band are Martin Hoeger (bass guitar, vocals), John Paul Kuyper (drums), Jason Buzolits (keyboard, synthesizer, guitar), and Andrew Lee (guitar).
 The band is occasionally accompanied on stage by Dee Jay Skipmode (turntables).
-The band has released three albums and two EPs.
+The band has released four albums and two EPs.

 History

 Illinois self-released their first EP, Revenge of Some Kid in 2006. and, in early 2007, Ace Fu Records signed the group after hearing it.
 Illinois released What the Hell Do I Know? on Ace Fu later that year, attracting comparisons with The White Stripes, The Arcade Fire, Coconut Records, The Morning Benders and Wilco.
 The group toured and played at SXSW following the release of the EP.
 Following this, the group toured with The Kooks.
 After signing with +1 Records in 2009, Illinois released The Adventures of Kid Catastrophe and subsequently embarked on nationwide tours with Menomena and The Builders and the Butchers.

 In July 2011, a new album titled Lemonade Stand was released and was made available to stream on SoundCloud and the band's official website.
 Some time in 2011, the band left +1 Records and created Rockhampton Records with the band Eastern Conference Champions.

-Illinois released their third album, Shine, which was originally due out in October 2012, early in 2015.
+Illinois released their third album, Shine, in February 2015.
+This was followed by the release of their fourth album, Shady Lane, in September 2021.